 Whenever you need to edit your theme’s

-functions.php file, you should consider using a child theme.
+functions.php file, you should consider using a A child theme is a WordPress theme that inherits the functionality and styling of another theme, referred to a...
+More.
 A child theme operates identically to its parent theme while letting you customize it in a controlled environment.
 This protects the original theme from any mistakes you might make.

 Additionally, customizing a child theme prevents theme updates from overriding your changes.
 Developer updates will apply to the parent theme and be inherited by the child theme, but your child theme’s files won’t be affected.

 You can create a child theme manually by adding the required folders and files to your site’s

 themes directory, or use a A plugin is a software component that adds specific features and functionality to your WordPress website.
 Esse...
 More such as Child Theme Configurator:

 Even when using a child theme, there are some disadvantages to directly editing a

 functions.php file.
 One example is that any changes you make will only apply to the theme that the edited file belongs to.
 If you need to switch themes for some reason, your customizations won’t be carried over.

 functions.php file can become disorganized if you’re making several changes.
 Edits over time can become jumbled and messy.
 This can make undoing any of your additions a challenge.

 Fortunately, the Code Snippets plugin provides an alternative to editing